Animal Crackers (1930 film): Filming

 Principal photography began at Astoria Studios in Queens on April 28, 1930.
-Art director William Saulter constructed the elaborate Rittenhouse manor set with a detailed lawn and interior.
-At the time, it was the largest set ever built in the Astoria building.
+Art director William Saulter designed the elaborate art deco Rittenhouse manor set with a detailed lawn and interior.
+At the time, it was the largest set ever built at Astoria.

 Like other studios, Paramount faced significant challenges in capturing quality audio recordings during the early sound era.
-The earlier production of The Cocoanuts had been notably hampered by primitive sound recording technology, which forced directors to use cumbersome workarounds to reduce background noise; these included minimizing camera movement and soaking paper props in water to prevent audible crinkling.
+The Cocoanuts was notably hampered by primitive sound recording technology, forcing directors to use cumbersome workarounds to reduce background noise; these included minimizing camera movement and soaking paper props in water to prevent audible crinkling.
 (Note: The presence of wet paper is especially noticeable in the famous "Why a Duck?" sequence in The Cocoanuts.)
 While recording technology had advanced by 1930, eliminating most of these constraints, music still required on-set recording rather than post-production dubbing, a constraint that complicated the editing process.
-Because the middle of a scene could not be cut without an abrupt musical break, Director Victor Heerman recalled that the music department ultimately chose which take was used, once preferring a take where Groucho had moved out of shot because "the clarinet sounded much better."
+Because the middle of a scene could not be cut without an abrupt musical break, director Victor Heerman recalled that the music department ultimately chose which take was used, once preferring a take where Groucho had moved out of shot because "the clarinet sounded much better".

+On-set footage shot in Multicolor.

-During screen tests, some shots were filmed using Multicolor.
+During screen tests, some shots were filmed using the Multicolor process.
 This footage, which is the earliest known color film of the Marx Brothers, features Harpo without his usual costume and wig.
-It was later incorporated into a short film entitled Wonderland of California.
-(Note: The title Wonderland of California is somewhat misleading, because Animal Crackers was both set and filmed in New York.)
-Although shooting the film entirely in color would have been prohibitively expensive, this Multicolor sequence was later used to help persuade Howard Hughes to invest in the process.
+It was later incorporated into the short film Wonderland of California.
+Because only four Multicolor cameras existed, shooting the film entirely in color was impractical.
+Instead, the sequence was used to help persuade Howard Hughes to invest in the color process.
 (Note: Hughes later used the Multicolor process for one scene in his film Hell's Angels.)
 Approximately 15 seconds of this test footage resurfaced in the 1990s and aired as part of the 1998 Turner Classic Movies documentary Glorious Technicolor.

-While Heerman maintained control of the filming schedule, Lillian Roth remembered the filming as being "one step removed from a circus," with the Marx Brothers regularly arriving late, taking long lunches, and leaving early.
-Heerman assigned an assistant director to track each of them.
-Rumors persisted that Heerman constructed an actual jail cell to confine the Brothers, but he denied this, stating, "These were adult men [...] and they didn't have to be locked in."
-Contemporary reports describe a makeup trailer decorated to resemble a jail cell.
-The trailer, complete with "Animal Crackers Hoosegow" painted on its exterior, was never locked, but served as a relaxation space for the performers.
+Lillian Roth remembered the filming as "one step removed from a circus", with the Marx Brothers regularly arriving late, taking long lunches, and leaving early.
+To manage them, Heerman assigned an assistant director to track each of them.
+Rumors persisted that Heerman had constructed an actual jail cell to confine the brothers, but he denied this: "These were adult men", Heerman recalled, "and they didn't have to be locked in".
+Contemporary reports describe a makeup trailer decorated to resemble a jail cell, complete with "Animal Crackers Hoosegow" painted on its exterior.
+It was never locked, but served as a relaxation space for the performers.

-Principal photography for Animal Crackers was complete by mid-June, although Harpo, who had developed glandular fever, had to be brought back over the July 4th weekend to film his harp solo.
+Principal photography for Animal Crackers was complete by mid-June, although Harpo, who had developed glandular fever, had to be brought back over the Fourth of July weekend to film his harp solo.